medienbaecker/kirby-autoresize/README.md

-# Kirby Autoresize for Kirby 3
+# Autoresize for Kirby 3

 Automatically resize images on upload.